Azure/acs-engine/examples/customfiles/README.md

  clusterDefaultNodeSelector: "agentpool=defaultpool"
 ```

 These two need to be provisioned to your master nodes in order for the api server to be able to use them.
-As seen in the example, the `apiServerConfig` inside the `kubernetsConfig` has been defined as:
+As seen in the example, the `apiServerConfig` inside the `kubernetesConfig` has been defined as:

 ```
 "apiServerConfig": {